How Does The 80/20 Rule Apply To Body Transformation?

 If your circumstances have you stuck at your desk for the entire day with literally no ability to move for hours on end (we understand it happens from time to time) then prioritising formal cardiovascular work would be your best time investment here.

 A classic example of this can be seen in Cyleena Nieto’s RNT journey.
 A high performer at work and a mum of 2 young children her life is packed.
 Making time for training was hard and she couldn’t make it to the gym.
 Her journey is an inspiring read for anyone stuck in a similar situation.
-Read her amazing story here
+Read her amazing story here.

 In her story Cyleena says, “RNT was able to help me create a home workout plan with no equipment.
 I learned how to manage my nutrition based on the food available here in the Philippines during the lockdown (grocery stores were always out of stock), whilst knowing that I was also breastfeeding my youngest child.”
+If it is available to you activities such as cycling, rowing, running, skipping, etc along with any additional machines such as the elliptical or stepper can be really beneficial.
+The simple reason for this is that the same amount of time spent on these modalities will lead to more energy expenditure than just walking alone.

 This also scales with an individual’s fitness level: meaning the fitter you are, the more you can expend for the same amount of time.
 For example, I have the ability to expend ~400 calories in 30 minutes if I was to cycle at a moderate to fast pace whereas I would expend ~160 calories if I was walking for the same amount of time at 3.5 miles/per hour.